-The world of work has changed a lot over the past decade.
+The world of work has changed a lot over the past decade, especially with the ever-evolving global pandemic.
 Globalisation and evolving technology have, and will continue to contribute to careers placing an increased focus on the ability of graduates to apply employability skills and attributes in the workplace.

 Internships and graduate roles are a fantastic way to enter and experience the workforce.
 Here at the Career Development Centre we offer some exciting options in going that one step further, to undertake an internship during your degree or seek a role overseas upon graduating!